 Aomori airport is located about 12 km south-southwest of Aomori city.

-Enburi is the festival to pray for a good harvest, and it is held around Hachinohe city.
+Enburi is the winter festival to pray for a good harvest, and it is held around Hachinohe city.

 Some groups with more than a dozen dancers perform dance to flute and drum music in the city.